 The big draws here are obvious: two jersey swatches, an autograph and a low print run.
 The foil look that's standard with the Certified line provides some added flair.

 There's a very strong chance that this will be one of the most iconic Andrew Luck rookie cards.
 Featuring a design that finds inspiration in the classic 1998 Playoff Contenders Rookie Ticket Autographs, it has an on-card signature.
 The lack of serial number doesn't seem to bother collectors either.
 It's also worth noting that this isn't an extreme short print in the set either.
+He also has a variation image.

 The 2012 Panini Crown Royale Andrew Luck rookie card comes with an on-card signature and an over-sized prime jersey swatch (Panini's way of describing a patch or premium part of the jersey).
 Aesthetically, this is one of the quarterback's strongest rookies.